Blotch3D/Blotch3D/README.md

 Custom effects
 ==============

+By default, Blotch3D draws sprites using a standard shader that comes with MonoGame which is managed by a MonoGame BasicEffect object.

-Blotch3D provides several custom shaders that are the same as the default MonoGame BasicEffect, but they provide added features.
-Examples are provided that demonstrate how to use them.
+Blotch3D also provides several custom shaders that are the same as that managed by BasicEffect, but they provide added features.
+To use them, you instantiate a BlBasicEffect and set it with the SetEffect delegate of BlSprite.
+An example is shown below, and working examples are provided that demonstrate how to use several of them.

-The custom shader source and the compiled shader files for DirectX and OpenGL are in the Blotch3D Content/Effects folder.
+The custom shader source and the compiled shader files for DirectX and OpenGL are in the src/Content/Effects folder.
 See below for compiling for different platforms.
-To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its properties so it is copied to the output folder.
+To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its build properties so it is copied to the output folder when your project builds.

 When your program runs, it specifies that file name in the BlBasicEffect constructor (or you can manage the bytes from the file, yourself, and pass the bytes to the constructor).
 Then when the sprite is drawn, the effect must be specified by the sprite's SetEffect delegate.

-Each effect also typically has certain parameters that must be specified that control the feature(s) provided by the effect.
+A BlBasicEffect supports several material and lighting parameters that are gotten from the BlSprite material and lighting fields, with a call to BlSprite.SetupBasicEffect.
+Each effect also typically has certain other parameters that must be specified that control the unique feature(s) provided by the custom shader.
 These are set with the BlBasicEffect.Parameters\[\].SetValue method.
 They can be set at any time.

 For example, the BlBasicEffectAlphaTest effect is used like this: